 Yeah, absolutely.

-I mean, you know, Dan can talk to this a little bit better than I can, because he was actually an agent where I was a uniform division officer.
+I mean, you know, Dan can talk to this a little bit better than I can because he was actually an agent where I was a uniform division officer.

 Right.

-Because you're really one of the few guys who brought that up.
+Sean, I'm so glad you asked this question because you're really one of the few guys who brought that up.

-Like, gosh, if that happened, wouldn't there have been an after action report in the Secret Service or what they call in the military like a hot wash or something?
+Like, gosh, if that happened, wouldn't there have been an after-action report in the Secret Service or what they call in the military like a hot wash or something?

 Exactly.